 Worldwide travel insurance over 50

 If you’re planning on travelling to the US, South America or Australasia, then worldwide travel insurance is a must.
 It’s also expensive.
-The price reflects the higher cost of medical care in these areas and the lack of reciprocal medical cover arrangements with countries in these area, unlike those the UK has with Europe.
-Worldwide travel insurance is essential if taking a later life gap year or if you’re ticking of your round-the-world bucket list travel itinerary.
+The price reflects the higher cost of medical care in these areas and the lack of reciprocal medical cover arrangements with countries in these areas, unlike those the UK has with Europe.
+Worldwide travel insurance is essential if taking a later life gap year or if you’re ticking off your round-the-world bucket list travel itinerary.

 Winter sports travel insurance

 If you’re planning winter sports, such as skiing or snowboarding, then winter sports travel insurance is vital.
 Don’t expect a standard travel insurance policy to pay out if you do take part in winter sports and sustain an injury.
 Most standard policies explicitly exclude winter sports cover, so it isn’t worth the risk.
 Winter sports travel insurance costs more, primarily because of the heightened risk of injury when on the slopes, and the higher costs such as needing mountain rescue or airlift to hospital.

 Travel insurance over 65